eniolajohnson/todo-skapp/README.md

 This Todo list project mandates a user to login (no emails or personal information needed) on Skynet using MySky to access the app.

-The user's data is then stored on Skynet using the MySky getJson and setJson methods.
+The user's data is then stored or deleted on Skynet using the MySky getJson and setJson methods.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).